iamgrg/Inception/README.md

 ## Containers Setup

-Nginx: Configured for HTTPS using TLSv1.2 or TLSv1.3.
+- Nginx: Configured for HTTPS using TLSv1.2 or TLSv1.3.
-WordPress: Integrated with PHP-FPM for dynamic content management.
+- WordPress: Integrated with PHP-FPM for dynamic content management.
-MariaDB: Used for database management, isolated from other services for security.
+- MariaDB: Used for database management, isolated from other services for security.

-Security
+## Security
-HTTPS setup with TLSv1.2 or TLSv1.3.
+- HTTPS setup with TLSv1.2 or TLSv1.3.
-Environment variables are used to manage sensitive information, ensuring no sensitive data is hard-coded into Dockerfiles or images.
+- Environment variables are used to manage sensitive information, ensuring no sensitive data is hard-coded into Dockerfiles or images.

 ## Directory Structure
-An example of the expected directory structure:

 bash
 ```